-Actions 1 & 2: The positive response rates and engagement levels observed in various initiatives, such as parent workshops and translated forms of surveys, highlight the effectiveness of these actions in reaching and involving diverse parent populations.
-The feedback from parent surveys underscores the perception of schools as responsive and supportive environments for students and families, which indicates effectiveness for those who attended, in-person or virtually.
-However, the overall attendance was lower than expected and therefore, there will be continued efforts to improve the participation.
-Community Liaisons support parent understanding and community engagement in the schools.
-In the families' home language, they describe school programs and activities to support learning at home.
-There is varied effectiveness at each site on parent engagement.
+The positive response rates and engagement levels observed in various initiatives, such as parent workshops and translated forms of surveys, highlight the effectiveness of these actions in reaching and involving diverse parent populations.
+The feedback from parent surveys underscores the perception of schools as responsive and supportive environments for students and families.

-Action 3: The utilization of digital tools like Google Classroom and Class Dojo and Blackboard Connect for communication has facilitated parent involvement in their children's learning.
-All translations are provided in English, Chinese, Vietnamese and Spanish.
-This supports the emphasis on authentic parent input in decision-making processes to further demonstrate a commitment to collaborative and inclusive practices.
-These communication efforts have been effective, as indicated by the survey input for LCAP and meaningful parent input for SSC meetings and DELAC.
+Moreover, the utilization of digital tools like Google Classroom and Class Dojo for communication has facilitated parent involvement in their children's learning, especially in the context of remote or hybrid learning environments.
+The emphasis on authentic parent input in decision-making processes further demonstrates a commitment to collaborative and inclusive practices.